Restaurants in Kreuzberg

 Worth the queue: Pane casareccio

-Le Bon on Berlin's Boppstrasse in Kreuzberg bakes French-style viennoiserie at the level of any Paris boulangerie; the croissant aux amandes and the pain au chocolat are the orders.
+Le Bon on Berlin's Boppstrasse in Kreuzberg bakes French-style viennoiserie at the level of any Paris boulangerie; the croissant aux amandes and the pain au.

 Tip: Closed Monday.
 The Saturday morning queue runs 20 minutes deep from 09:00; arrive before 09:00 for the full case.